 Newton’s work has also appeared in the New York Times Magazine, Narrative, the New York Times Book Review, Bookforum, the Oxford American, the Awl, Granta, Tin House, Humanities, the Los Angeles Times, the Boston Globe, the Paris Review Daily and many other publications and anthologies, including the New York Times Bestseller, What My Mother Gave Me.

 She received the Narrative Prize for “When the Flock Changed,” an excerpt from a novel-in-progress.
 Her personal essay, “Conversations You Have at Twenty,” won second prize in Narrative’s Love Story Contest and was anthologized in Love is a Four-Letter Word.
 She was awarded City College’s Irwin and Alice Stark Short Fiction Prize for “Regarding the Insurance Defense Attorney.”
-Her fiction and essays have been praised by Kirkus, Publisher’s Weekly, the New Yorker online, Elle, the New York Times, the Paris Review online, and others.
+Her fiction and essays have been praised by Kirkus, Publisher’s Weekly, the New Yorker online, New York Times, the Paris Review online, and others.

 She has discussed ancestry with Leonard Lopate, the Dallas Morning News, KERA’s Think, Slate/Future Tense, Wisconsin Public Radio, and PEN.
 Her Family Tree column for Tin House’s Open Bar is a series of brief but wide-ranging interviews with writers on their family history.
 The Begats is her clipboard for ancestry miscellany as she works on her latest project, and an outgrowth of her old Weekend Ancestry posts.
 She will be speaking in June 2015 at A.J.
 Jacobs’ Global Family Reunion.